Kauffman Amish Mennonite

 The Kauffman Amish Mennonites, also called Sleeping Preacher Churches or Tampico Amish Mennonite Churches, are a plain, car-driving branch of the Amish Mennonites whose tradition goes back to John D. Kauffman (1847–1913) and Noah Troyer (1831–1886) who preached while being in a state of trance and who were seen as "sleeping preachers".

 In contrast to other Amish Mennonites they have retained their identity over the last hundred years and also largely the Pennsylvania German language and other Amish Mennonite traditions from the late 1800s.

+They use many modern technologies, including black cars, but refuse television, radio and internet.

 In 2010, there were 16 congregations of Kauffman Amish Mennonites.
 In 2017 they had around 2,000 baptized members and lived mainly in Missouri and Arkansas.

 History

 Early history

 For the early history of the Amish Mennonites, see Amish: History.

 The Amish division between 1862 and 1878

 Mostly between 1862 and 1878 there were developments that divided the Amish into two major branches: the Old Order Amish and the Amish Mennonites.
 The Old Order faction rejected change and wanted to cling to the old teachings, whereas the Amish Mennonites embraced change.

 During that time Dienerversammlungen (ministerial conferences) were held in Wayne County, Ohio, and other places, concerning how the Amish should deal with the pressures of modern society.
 The meetings themselves were a progressive idea, for bishops to assemble to discuss uniformity was an unprecedented notion in the Amish church.
 By the first several meetings, the more traditionally minded bishops agreed to boycott the conferences and then formed their congregations to become the Old Order Amish.
 The more progressive branch, comprising approximately two-thirds of all Amish, drifted toward the Mennonite mainstream over the next decades.
 They first retained the name Amish Mennonite but eventually dropped the word Amish from their congregations and later united with the Mennonite Church and other Mennonite denominations, especially in the early 20th century.
 The Tampico Amish Mennonites are the only Amish Mennonites from the division between 1862 and 1878 who have retained their Amish Mennonite identity until now.